Space-00/Ronime/README.md

 This is a windows app that you can stream or download anime from it for absolutely free without paying a pennie

+Ronime is in baby stages and I still have a lot to add to it but it is usable and pretty nice (I use it myself every day)

 # ⚠ Important :

 Ronime doesn't have, at least for now, any built in vidoe player so you need to set a player in its settings